 A carriage house originally sat on the southwest side of the lot.
 It included quarters for the coachman and stables for horses and carriages and later housed Mr. Caldwell’s finest automobiles.

 The house has seen many iterations in its 120+ year history.
-After William Caldwell’s death in 1940, the home became a boarding house for UofL students and professors.
+After William Caldwell’s death in 1938, the home became a boarding house.
+The 1940 Census shows a salesman, stenographer, office worker, cashier, interior decorator and teacher living there.
+A few years later female students and professors from the University of Louisville took up residence.
 In 1947, it came under the auspices of the Presbyterian Church, which ran it as the Rose Anna Hughes Presbyterian Home.
 Once the retirement home outgrew its space, members of the St. James Court neighborhood association were concerned about the future of the Conrad-Caldwell House.
 Not wanting to see the building used for non-residential purposes, neighbors established a non-profit foundation in 1987 into which they combined resources used to purchase the house.
 For several years, the St. James Court Art Show office was located in the rear annex, and the addition we call Haskins Hall served as headquarters during the show itself.
 After years of work, it debuted in 1992 as the Showhouse for the Junior League of Louisville.
 It has since been run as a non-profit museum.

 The Conrad-Caldwell House is regularly featured on the annual Holiday Home Tour, during which time it hosts a Holiday Victorian Tea (visit www.conradcaldwell.org to purchase tickets).